opentechcommunity/events/odw24.md

 **Mascot Release**

 A symbol of Open Data has always been a search for us in community activities.
 We released a new Open Data Mascot as a contribution to Open Data communities under Creative Commons license.

+The brand-new Open Data Mascot, "DataBuzz Duo" promotes the idea of transparency, collaboration, and the power of data!

+As its designer Arjun Gautam says: "DataBuzz Duo" is brought to life by two adorable cartoon bees, presenting the idea of a dynamic spirit of collaboration and teamwork.
+The background has regular hexagonal shape with text "Open Data", symbolizing the strength and unity within our Open Data Community.

 ![pasted image 0 (9).png](https://github.com/opentechcommunity/events/blob/main/owd24/pasted%20image%200%20(9).png?raw=true)